Crochet Snowman Granny Square and Blanket Pattern by Crochet For You.

 With black color, 8 sc into the ring, sl st to first sc, fasten off.
 Sew the eyes and nose onto the square.

 I used surface slip stitches to make a mouth line.
 Don’t you know what is the surface slip stitch?.
 If so click here and watch the video from Moogly to clear it first.

 Insert the hook from (RS) in any stitch on round 3 where you want to start, add a slip knot on the hook with black color and pull up a loop through the work, insert hook in next st hole, yarn over, pull through the work and the loop on hook at once, one surface slip stitch is completed, *insert the hook in next stitch hole, yarn over, pull through the work and the loop on hook at once* repeat *to* 8, 9 or 10 times.

 Joining method to make any size of the blanket:

 Joining as you go: You may already know how doing this, this is the easiest joining method for me.
 There is a great free online class on Craftsy (I have already enrolled) Amazing Crochet Textures (w/ Drew Emborsky to learn more about joining method.

 Make the first square with all rounds (1 to 8) and fasten off.

-When you’re working on other granny squares after first one, follow the instructions below for joining.
+When you’re working on other granny squares after the first one, follow the instructions below for joining.

-- Follow the instruction of Snowman Granny Square rounds 1 to 7 and start to joining in next round.
+- Follow the instruction of Snowman Granny Square rounds 1 to 7 and start to join in next round.